Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: Case Study: GWTC-3

-GWTC-3 material was shared via a social media campaign in two bursts using the hashtag \#GWCT3.
+GWTC-3 material was shared via a social-media campaign in two bursts using the hashtag \#GWTC3.
 The first burst coincided with the release of the preprint and associated data.
 Special attention was given to advertising the webinars and data releases.
 The second burst coincided with the publication of the journal article and priority was given to any resources developed since the initial release, such as the Streamlit plotter and Low Mass Beats.

 For both bursts, posts were spaced over multiple days to catch the attention of people in different timezones.
-Material was translated into regional languages~\cite{LIGOIndiapoLIGlOt}.
+Material was translated into regional languages~\citep{LIGOIndiapoLIGlOt}.
 The pacing also made it natural to integrate popular-science articles written immediately after the release.

+From the second burst, the most popular post was for the Orrery.
+Statistics are shown in Table~\ref{tab:socialMediaComparison}.
+It is generally less shared than the GW230529\_181500 post, but there were more posts for GWTC-3 than for GW230529\_181500 spreading out attention: that numbers are comparable demonstrates that catalog results can capture interest similarly to new detections.
+The Orrery has high X views having been reposted by accounts with large followings.

-Resources were subsequently reshared, e.g., Low Mass Beats was shared on Halloween because of its spooky sound, and the Orrery was shared during NASA’s Black Hole Week.
+Resources were subsequently reused, e.g., Low Mass Beats was shared on Halloween because of its spooky sound, and the Orrery was shared during NASA’s Black Hole Week.

-The impact of the social media campaign can be partially assessed via the Altmetric score.
-As of June 2024, the GWTC-3 paper has a score of $713$ (including $56$ news outlets and 5 Wikipedia pages).
-This score is in the $99$th percentile of all tracked outputs.
+The impact of the social-media campaign can be partially assessed via the Altmetric score.
+As of August 2024, the GWTC-3 paper has a score of $714$ (including $56$ news outlets and $6$ Wikipedia pages).
+This score is in the $99\rm{th}$ percentile of all tracked outputs.